thomasballinger/dalsegno/readme.md

 * AST highlighting regions are slightly off (one larger on each side)
 * Set focus on mouseover for Dal Segno widget for keyboard events
-* Save current program in localstorage instead of url
+* Save current program in local storage instead of url
 * Save multiple programs at at time
 * Many more, if there's interest I can throw a lot of things up on an issue tracker

-# About
+## Motivation

 I wrote this to play with interpreters and so I could be informed as I talked to [Mary Rose Cook](http://maryrosecook.com/) about her